SeisSol/SeisSol/Documentation/easi.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The following parameters need to be set by easi.
 The columms E, A, V, and P denote if the respective parameter is required
-when using an elastic, anisotropic, viscoelastic, and viscoplastic rheological model.
+when using an (isotropic) elastic, anisotropic (elastic), viscoelastic, and viscoplastic rheological model.

 .. |checkmark| unicode:: U+2713